UMD-Summer-2021-ASR/quizzr-server/README.md

 The following contains potential problems you may encounter while installing or running this server:
 * The installation execution for Gentle fails due to the certificate expiring: Modify the `wget` command in `install_models.sh` to include the `--no-check-certificate` flag.
 * The execution for installing Gentle fails to create `kaldi.mk`: Run `./configure --enable-static`, `make`, and `make install` in `gentle/ext/kaldi/tools/openfst`.
 Then, run `install.sh` again.

+## Batch UUID Issues
+A recent update has added the requirement for a `batchUUID` field in segmented audio documents.
+A script has been added in the [maintenance](maintenance) folder to retroactively add this field to old audio documents.

 ## Endpoints
 All documentation for the endpoints has been moved to [reference/backend.yaml](reference/backend.yaml), which is in an OpenAPI format.
 You can view it with the [Swagger UI](https://swagger.io/tools/swagger-ui/) or a similar OpenAPI GUI generator.